berkeley-cs61as/markdown-courseware/textbook/chapter23 Project 4 - Python Interpreter/section01 Schython.md

 You may replace the `.` with whichever directory you want to save your project in.

-## Scoring

-Each partner will work on nine problems.
-Five of these (Questions 1, 2, 6, 8, and 9) are common to both partners; the others (Questions 3, 4, 5, and 7) should be completed separately.

-Groups will hand in a single completed copy of the project, with one answer for each question.
-Partners will receive the same score for the common exercises and different scores for the separate questions.

-There will be points (indicated in `schython.text`) where partners should combine their work.
-This is necessary in order to move on to the next sections of the project.

-If you cannot find a partner and/or wish to work alone, please talk to a TA.

 ## Project Files

 Here's a breakdown of the files contained inside of `schython/`: